Narrowing Search Returns in Food Processor

 Given the high volume of foods and ingredients in the Food Processor database, finding the exact food item you want for your Intake list, Menu Plan, or Recipe may initially seem challenging.
 It’s not.
 To make it easy for you, Food Processor offers a variety of search filters that quickly narrow the results to what you’re looking for.
-This blog goes over how to best use the most popular search types, and it offers additional helpful tips.
+This tutorial goes over how to best use the most popular search types, plus some additional helpful tips.

 This is the default search for the program.
 Access it by typing search terms (words, letters, or numbers) into the Search box and pressing Enter on the keyboard.
 You can search by full name (Orange Juice), partial name (oran ju), numbers only, or alphanumeric combinations (AR3345).
 Search terms are not case-sensitive.
 Use fewer or more terms to widen or narrow your search.